-In an effort to reduce the risk of human West Nile virus infection, and with the support of the Larimer County Department of Health and Environment, the Town of Berthoud sprayed for mosquito control on July 24 and 25.
+In an effort to reduce the risk of human West Nile virus infection, and with the support of the Larimer County Department of Health and Environment, the Town of Berthoud will spray for mosquito control on August 30 and 31.

 Mosquito Control Safety Update

 The issues of West Nile virus prevention and an emergency mosquito control policy are often controversial.
 The Town of Berthoud is very concerned about protecting its residents from potential infection and also sensitive to the worries some may have regarding mosquito control.

 Berthoud has partnerships with Colorado State University, the Larimer County Department of Health, and Vector Disease Control International to address the problems of both the West Nile Virus and emergency mosquito control measures.

 - Learning more/resources

 West Nile is a serious, sometimes fatal, virus that has been found in Larimer County consistently over the past decade.
 The virus is transmitted by mosquitoes who bite infected birds and then spread that infection to humans and other animals.